Transportation in St. Louis: Rideshare and Taxis

 Taxicab service in the region is provided by private companies regulated by the Metropolitan Taxicab Commission.
 Rates vary by vehicle type, size, passengers and distance, and by regulation all taxicab fares must be calculated using a taximeter and be payable in cash or credit card.
 Solicitation by a driver is prohibited, although a taxicab may be hailed on the street or at a stand.
 The St. Louis region is also served by rideshare companies like Lyft, Uber, Lime, and Bird.

 Ferries

 The St. Louis metropolitan area is home to several ferry services that carry passengers across rivers between Missouri and Illinois.
 The seasonal Grafton Ferry travels across the Mississippi River between St. Charles, Missouri, and Grafton, Illinois, cutting travel times between the two communities by roughly 30 minutes.
 The Calhoun Ferry Company operates two ferry services on the Mississippi River.
 One is a year round service between St. Charles and Calhoun County called the Golden Eagle Ferry.
 The other operates between Winfield, Missouri, and Batchtown, Illinois, when demand is high enough to require it.
 The Illinois Department of Transportation also operates two free, year round ferries in the St. Louis area.
 The first is the Brussels Ferry that crosses the Illinois River just west of its confluence with the Mississippi near Grafton, while the second one crosses the Illinois River near Kampsville.
+Several local roads used to lead to now closed ferries and are still named as such: Dougherty Ferry Road, Lemay Ferry Road and Tesson Ferry Road.